19hours/sg-statutes/Acts/Carriage by Air Act.md

 [7/99]

-### Certification of High Contracting Parties
+### High Contracting Parties

+4\.—(1) For the purposes of this Act —

+(a) a High Contracting Party to the Warsaw Convention is a country that has ratified or acceded to that Convention;

+(b) a High Contracting Party to the Warsaw (Hague) Convention is a country that has ratified or acceded to that Convention; and

+(c) a High Contracting Party to the Warsaw (Hague) (Montreal) Convention is a country that has ratified or acceded to that Convention,

+except that this Act shall apply to any such High Contracting Party —

-4\.—(1) The Minister may, by order published in the Gazette, from time to time certify who are the High Contracting Parties to the Warsaw Convention, the High Contracting Parties to the Warsaw (Hague) Convention and the High Contracting Parties to the Warsaw (Hague) (Montreal) Convention, in respect of what territories they are respectively parties and to what extent they have availed themselves of the provisions of the Additional Protocol at the end of the Warsaw Convention, the Warsaw (Hague) Convention and the Warsaw (Hague) (Montreal) Convention.
+(i) only in relation to the territories in respect of which it is a party to the Warsaw Convention, the Warsaw (Hague) Convention or the Warsaw (Hague) (Montreal) Convention, as the case may be; and

+(ii) to the extent that it has availed itself of the provisions of the Additional Protocol at the end of the Warsaw Convention, the Warsaw (Hague) Convention and the Warsaw (Hague) (Montreal) Convention, as the case may be.
-[7/99]

 (2) Article 40A(2) in the First and Third Schedules shall not be read as extending references in those Schedules to the territory of a High Contracting Party (except such as are references to the territory of any State, whether a High Contracting Party or not) to include any territory in respect of which that High Contracting Party is not a party.

-[7/99]

-(3) An order in force under this section shall be conclusive evidence of the matters so certified.

-(4) An order made under this section may contain such transitional and other consequential provisions as appear to the Minister to be expedient.
+[41/2007 wef 16/11/2007]

 ### Fatal accidents